 Below is additional information on the states that have yet to enact a full-year budget for fiscal 2021:

-- Massachusetts – The governor signed a temporary budget for the month of July.
+- Massachusetts – The governor signed a temporary budget through October 31 to allow for more information on possible additional federal aid and the amount of revenue from the delayed tax deadline.

 - Michigan – Fiscal year does not start until October 1.
 The governor and legislature continue to consider the fiscal 2021 budget.